hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 let me see...

-[9:32:26](#g1z5Sqpx7vLmNhp4x9boa0uKsuuz_dYyT-0KDMW6Kp0) <hiiamboris (NOT THIS ONE)>: yeah it calls the `any` rule instead of `any` function, because it was bound as such Ì†ΩÌ∏É
+[9:32:26](#g1z5Sqpx7vLmNhp4x9boa0uKsuuz_dYyT-0KDMW6Kp0) <hiiamboris (NOT THIS ONE)>: yeah it calls the `any` rule instead of `any` function, because it was bound as such üòÉ

 [9:43:18](#gFu0gM36PtJviLBfqnHFdy3v160bXIZJQwkHKhcTVX8) <hiiamboris (NOT THIS ONE)>:
 ```